-- Conduct a review of new and existing customers to identify those that are reportable under FATCA.
-Business customers will be classified according to the FATCA legislation.
+- Conduct a review of new and existing customers to identify those that are reportable under FATCA. business customers will be classified according to the FATCA legislation.
 (For example, as US Persons, Foreign Financial Institutions or Non-Financial Foreign Entities). - Report information to the IRS or local tax authority on all accounts held directly or indirectly by US Persons.
-In addition, HSBC may also need to report information about customers who do not provide the required documentation to us.